 Do You Sell These Items in Cuba?

-All items will be donated at no cost to the Cuban people.
+No!
+All items will be donated and delivered directly to pastors of Cuban churches at no cost to them.

 Are My Contributions Tax Deductible?